 Electricity

-Repair category 1
+Repair category 2

 Notes From the limits of our inspection, the electrical system appears adequate for present usage.
 It should be noted that only the most recently constructed and rewired properties will fully comply with current regulations.
-We have been advised that the system has been recently inspected and complies with the current regulations.
+The electrical circuit breakers are of an older style and full details of solar panels should be confirmed.